jezzsantos/saastack/docs/design-principles/0030-recording.md

 e.g., how many times a certain feature has been used in a certain timeframe.
 Or how many users achieved a specific behavioral goal.

 These are generally non-technical or system performance-related events but more about users who use the system that is used to measure and determine the effectiveness of the software.
-They are as varied as the products that produce them, and for the most part (apart from common features like calling an API endpoint etc), are specific to those products.
+They are as varied as the products that produce them, and for the most part (apart from common features like calling an API endpoint etc.), are specific to those products.

 **Lifetime**: Generally, these "metrics" are required to be kept for either the lifetime of the product (capturing enduring metrics) or only for the scope of a usability experiment before they are overwritten or discarded.
 In practice, they are never deleted from storage, and it is only the code that creates them that is removed.